1. What is a CSA Vegetable Subscription?

 - You eat with the season and get what is best in season

 - It’s convenient.
-We provide FREE home delivery (within the City of Salmon Arm, Enderby and Armstrong)
+We provide limited numbers of FREE home delivery (within the City of Salmon Arm, Enderby and Armstrong), a central pick up location in Salmon Arm (details to follow) or on farm pick up.
+All CSA subscriptions are done on Tuesdays.

 - It is safer.
 This is a farm to table service, with very few hands touching your produce (like 1 or 2 hands total)